dd-hebert/uv_pro/docs/quickstart.rst

 Import the data from ``myfile.KD``, trim the data to keep only spectra from 0 seconds to 750 seconds, change baseline parameters, show 25 slices, and get time traces for 780 nm and 1020 nm::

-    uvp -p C:\Desktop\myfile.KD -t 0 750 -lam 10 -tol 0.1 -sl 25 -tt 780 1020
+    uvp -p C:\Desktop\myfile.KD -t 0 750 -bll 10 -blt 0.1 -sl 25 -tt 780 1020

-The arguments are flexible and can be used in essentially any order (except ``-p`` which must come first).
+The arguments are flexible and can be used in basically any order (except ``-p`` which must come first).
 However, each argument should only occur once.